mrichard/algos/README.md

-# React and Webpack boilerplate
+# Algorithms in ES6

+A set of algorithms implemented in ES6

+### Getting Started

+- npm install
+- npm test

 ### TODO

-1. Add phantom JS launcher to karma
-2. Add code coverage
+- Add Istanbul code coverage to Karma test runner
-3. Add JsDoc
-4. Add React unit tests ***In progress***
+- Add JS Doc build step
+- Add a watch for linting and unit testing